varia-ict/varia-git/README.md

                 - bug_fixes_to_fancy_new_feature
             - not_so_fancy_new_feature

+<b>You should have added 8 branches and 9 files in total in this exercise.</b>

-After you have done this invite to other students to the repository and ask them to add their own branches to your repo.
+After you have done this, invite two other students and the teacher to the repository.
+Ask the students to add their own branches to your repo.

     develop
         - $students_github_account